 Eating out could be challenging.
 This weekend we went to Mellow Mushroom and they make a DAIRY FREE cheese pizza!
 That was exciting.
 Then we went out for sushi, which was another success.
 We hit a bump in the road when we went to The Original Pancake House and all they had was rye toast, fruit, or oatmeal.
 I ended up eating the rest of my dairy free pizza for brunch.
 Thankfully, we are more of the eat at home type and all that matters is A is healthy!

-How to learn more on how to Breastfeed on a Dairy Free Diet
+How to learn more about Breastfeeding on a Dairy Free Diet

 There are so many great articles, websites, and blogs out there for dairy-free living.
 Lots of people live dairy free and everything I’ve read has been so helpful.
 Here are some great places to find information about being dairy-free while breastfeeding: